Work of breathing: Mechanics

-Work of breathing should more accurately be called power of breathing unless referring to the work associated with a specific number of breaths, or a given interval of time.
+The term "work of breathing" should be more accurately referred to as the "power of breathing," unless it is in reference to the work associated with a specific number of breaths or a given interval of time.
+It is important to differentiate between the terms "breathing rate" and "breathing frequency."
+Although the two are frequently used interchangeably, "breathing rate" refers to the respiratory rate and is described in breaths per minute (BPM).
+On the other hand, "breathing frequency" refers to the frequency composition of a single breath and is described in hertz.

 Clinical signs of increased work of breathing

 Because measuring the work of breathing requires complex instrumentation, measuring it in patients with acute serious illness is difficult and risky.
 Instead, physicians determine if the work of breathing is increased by gestalt or by examining the patient looking for signs of increased breathing effort.
 These signs include nasal flaring, the contraction of sternomastoid, and thoraco-abdominal paradox.

 Work of breathing in ambient pressure diving

 Work of breathing is affected by several factors in underwater diving at ambient pressure.
 There are physiological effects of immersion, physical effects of ambient pressure and breathing gas mixture, and mechanical effects of the gas supply system.

 Immersion effects

 The properties of the lung can vary if a pressure differential exists between the breathing gas supply and the ambient pressure on the chest.
 The relaxed internal pressure in the lungs is equal to the pressure at the mouth, and in the immersed diver, the pressure on the chest may vary from the pressure at the mouth depending on the attitude of the diver in the water.
 This pressure difference is the static lung load or hydrostatic imbalance.

 A negative static lung load occurs when the gas supply pressure is lower than the ambient pressure at the chest, and the diver needs to apply more effort to inhale.
 The small negative pressure differential inside the air passages induces blood engorgement of the distensible lung blood vessels, reducing the compliance of the lung tissue and making the lung stiffer than normal, therefore requiring more muscular effort to move a given volume of gas through the airways.
 This effect can occur in an upright open-circuit diver, where the chest is deeper than the regulator, and in a rebreather diver if the chest is deeper than the counterlung and will increase the work of breathing and in extreme cases lead to dynamic airway compression.
 The effects of positive static lung load in these circumstances have not been clearly demonstrated, but may delay this effect.